Understanding Periodized Rehab & Load Management for Better Recovery

 - Ignoring pain responses that signal tissue overload

-- Using improper exercise form that creates compensatory patterns
+- Using improper postures and positions that creates compensatory patterns

 Practical Applications of Periodized Rehab & Load Management